IvanMilovac/pixabay_catalogue_app/README.md

 This app is built with React and designed with Tailwind CSS

-## Available Scripts
+## Starting an app

+To install all package:
+npm i

-In the project directory, you can run: npm start
+n the project directory, you can run: npm start

 ## Short about an app